huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 - Worry about over-improving for the neighborhood.
 - Fear of under-prepping and leaving money on the table.
-- No clear way to compare â€œdo nothing,â€ â€œdo a little,â€ and â€œdo moreâ€ options.
+- No clear way to compare "do nothing," "do a little," and "do more" options.

 I bring a real estate lens to vendor decisions, so you are not paying for work that buyers will not value in your part of Tucson.